ProfessorKazarinoff/notebook-conversion-tools/README.md

 # notebook-conversion-tools

-A repo of Jupyter notebook conversion tools.
-These tools convert Jupyter Notebooks into LaTeX .tex and pdf
+A repo of a Jupyter notebook conversion tool.
+This tools convert Jupyter Notebooks into LaTeX .tex-files

 ![Convert GUI](convert_GUI.PNG)